Some patients have a return of ALL cells in the marrow and a decrease in normal blood cells after remission. This is called a relapse.

 - Nelarabine (Arranon®) is approved for patients with relapsed T-cell ALL.

-- Blinatumomab (Blincyto®) is approved to treat patients with Ph chromosome-negative precursor B-cell ALL for patients whose cancer relapsed or was refractory.
+- Blinatumomab (Blincyto®) is approved to treat patients with relapsed or refractory B-cell precursor ALL.

 - Clofarabine (Clolar®) is approved by the FDA to treat children (from age 1 to 21) with relapsed or refractory ALL after they have received at least two prior chemotherapy regimens.